 Now that you've moved into your new property, you're almost done!

 Given the current energy market volatility, you might be wondering if you can switch when you move.
-You'll likely be put onto the supplier's standard variable tariff which is capped at £1,568 from 1 July to 30 September (and £1,717 from 1 October to the end of December).
-However, there are fixed deals now returning to the market which you may want to sign up for (though sticking with a standard variable tariff is still a valid option).
+You'll likely be put onto the supplier's standard variable tariff which is capped at £1,717 from 1 October to the end of December (rising to £1,738 from 1 January to 31 March 2025).
+However, there are fixed deals now returning to the market which you may want to sign up for.
 Enter your postcode below to compare energy prices.

 Top tip: If you're moving into a new build property comprised of flats, double-check the meter serial numbers with the current supplier before you try and switch.
 Sometimes meters are mixed up with different flats in the same building, which can cause problems as residents are charged for the wrong flat's usage.
 If you identify a mix-up before you attempt to switch, it'll be much easier to sort out as only one supplier will be involved.